Diderot String Quartet

 Adriane Post - Paul Dwyer - Kyle Miller - Johanna Novom

-Diderot String Quartet – named after the prominent eighteenth-century French philosopher and Boccherini enthusiast Denis Diderot – came together in 2012 after having first met at Oberlin Conservatory and The Juilliard School.
-The four musicians share a background in historical performance and a passion for the string quartet genre; they quickly found the thrill of exploring the latter repertoire on period instruments to be irresistible.
-Diderot String Quartet brings a fresh approach to both familiar and lesser-known works of the eighteenth and nineteenth centuries.
+Diderot String Quartet – named after the eighteenth-century French philosopher and Boccherini enthusiast Denis Diderot—brings a fresh approach to works of the eighteenth and nineteenth centuries.
+Diderot came together in 2012 after having first met at Oberlin Conservatory and The Juilliard School.
+The four musicians share a background in historical performance and a passion for the string quartet genre; they found the thrill of exploring the quartet repertoire on period instruments to be irresistible.

 Adriane Post, violin,